 Whether you're an avid investor or someone who wants to start dabbling in the world of finance, the market has seen and continues to see its fair share of highs and lows and ebbs and flows.
-The market recently made what some would consider a rather volatile appearance - but that's just par for the course.
 And here's something to consider: Even though investing can feel like an emotional (and monetary) rollercoaster ride, it's important to keep a few things in mind.